ros2/buildfarm_perf_tests/README.md

   - These plots are displayed on the build's summary page, and are part of the output artifacts for the build.
 ![](img/latency.png)

-  ***Note: the graphs presented here are for demonstration purposes only.
-The data in the graphs are not meant to be accurate or current.***

 * Each test also produces a couple of [aggregated measures](http://build.ros2.org/view/Eci/job/Eci__nightly-performance_ubuntu_bionic_amd64/plot/) in a small csv file, used to plot build-over-build using the Jenkins plot plugin.

    - To see these plots, click the "Plots" link on the left side of the JOB summary (not a build summary)
    - You should be able to click one of those points to jump to the aforementioned PNG plot that produced that aggregated point.
 ![](img/agregate_latency.png)

-  ***Note: the graphs presented here are for demonstration purposes only.
-The data in the graphs are not meant to be accurate or current.***

 ![](img/size.png)

-  ***Note: the graphs presented here are for demonstration purposes only.
-The data in the graphs are not meant to be accurate or current.***

 ![](img/cpu.png)

-  ***Note: the graphs presented here are for demonstration purposes only.
-The data in the graphs are not meant to be accurate or current.***

 ![](img/lost_packets.png)

-  ***Note: the graphs presented here are for demonstration purposes only.
-The data in the graphs are not meant to be accurate or current.***

 ![](img/received_packets.png)

-  ***Note: the graphs presented here are for demonstration purposes only.
-The data in the graphs are not meant to be accurate or current.***

 ![](img/sent_packets.png)

-  ***Note: the graphs presented here are for demonstration purposes only.
-The data in the graphs are not meant to be accurate or current.***

 ## System metrics collector tool